NeuralAnnot: Neural Annotator for 3D Human Mesh Training Sets: Experiment

-\textbf{Inputs of NeuralAnnot.} Figure~\ref{fig:neuralannot_input} shows that the image input plays a significant role for the high-quality pseudo-GTs.
-The top row shows the comparison between models that 1) take an image and GT 3D pose as input (ours) and 2) take only GT 3D pose on InterHand2.6M.
-The comparison shows that taking an image as input is greatly helpful to recover partially missing GT 3D pose, which arises from the failure of the marker-less data capture.
-The bottom row shows the comparison between models that 1) take an image as input (ours) and 2) take only GT 2D pose like Song~\etal~\cite{song2020human} on MSCOCO.
-The comparison shows that a model that takes only GT 2D pose suffers from more depth ambiguity, missing annotations, and truncation.
-On the other hand, the image input can provide depth order information by a body part occlusion, shadow, and perspective distortion (\textit{e.g.}, in the first column, the shadow and small size of the left knee tell us that the leg is behind the right leg).
-In addition, the image input can provide contextual information, helpful when annotations are missing or truncated.
-Table~\ref{table:neuralannot_input} further shows that pseudo-GTs from the image input achieves the lowest indirect 3D annotation error.
-We observed that using both an image and GT 2D pose as inputs marginally affects the indirect 3D error of a model that takes an image as an input.
-We think this is because the GT 2D pose does not carry depth information.
-The 2D annotation error is a pixel distance between GT 2D pose and the projected 2D pose from the pseudo-GTs.
+\textbf{Inputs of NeuralAnnot.} For the MoCap datasets annotation, our network takes a pair of (image, GT 3D joint coordinates) as an input.
+The Figure~\ref{fig:neuralannot_input} left (a-c) and first, second, and third rows of Table~\ref{table:neuralannot_input} validate our input choice for the MoCap datasets annotation.
+The figure shows that taking an image as input is greatly helpful to recover partially missing GT 3D joint coordinates, which arises from the failure of the marker-less data capture.
+The table shows that additional GT 3D joint coordinates reduce the direct 3D error by providing depth and scale information to the network.

+For the in-the-wild datasets annotation, our network takes an image as an input.
+The Figure~\ref{fig:neuralannot_input} right (d-f) and the fourth, fifth, and sixth rows of Table~\ref{table:neuralannot_input} validate our input choice for the in-the-wild datasets annotation.
+The figure shows that taking an image suffers from less depth ambiguity as image appearances can provide depth information, which lacks in 2D joint coordinates.
+For example, in the first row of the figure, the shadow and small size of the left knee tell us that the leg is behind the right leg.
+In addition, the image input can provide contextual information, helpful when GT 2D joint coordinates are missing or truncated.
+The table shows that 3D pseudo-GTs from the image input achieve lower indirect 3D annotation error.
+We observed that using both an image and GT 2D joint coordinates as an input achieves similar indirect 3D error compared with a model that takes an image as an input, while raising computational costs.
+We think the reason for the similar indirect 3D error is that the GT 2D joint coordinates do not offer additional depth information as GT 3D joint coordinates did in the MoCap datasets.
+To achieve the best quality of 3D pseudo-GTs with smaller computational costs, we used only an image as an input of the network without GT 2D joint coordinates.
+For the comparison, we provided GT 2D joint coordinates as a 2D Gaussian heatmap representation to our network following Moon~\etal~\cite{moon2019posefix}.